galaxyproject/training-material/topics/assembly/tutorials/ecoli_comparison/tutorial.md

   - delphine-l
 ---

-> ### Outline of this tutorial
->
-> In this tutorial we begin with a new genome assembly just produced in the [Unicycler tutorial]({{site.baseurl}}/topics/assembly/tutorials/unicycler-assembly/tutorial.html).
+In this tutorial we begin with a new genome assembly just produced in the [Unicycler tutorial]({{site.baseurl}}/topics/assembly/tutorials/unicycler-assembly/tutorial.html).
 This is an assembly of *E. coli* C, which we will be comparing to assemblies of all other complete genes of this species.

+> ### Agenda
 >
 > 1. TOC
 > {:toc}